ProvTools/prov-cpl/backends/cpl-odbc/README.txt

 ===========================

 Contents:
-  1. Installing ODBC in Ubuntu
+  1. Installing ODBC on Ubuntu
-  2. Installing ODBC data sources in Ubuntu
+  2. Installing ODBC data sources on Ubuntu
-  3. Installing ODBC data sources in Windows
+  3. Installing ODBC data sources on Windows
+  4. Installing ODBC on Mac OS X
-  4. Configuring PostgreSQL
+  5. Configuring PostgreSQL

 Copyright 2011 The President and Fellows of Harvard College.
 Contributor(s): Peter Macko

-  1. Installing ODBC in Ubuntu
+  1. Installing ODBC on Ubuntu
 --------------------------------

 Please make sure that the following packages are installed: